Credit Card Review: The Gold Business Charge Card From American Express UK

 Many American Express UK cards do have annual fees, and this card is no exception.
 The Business Gold Card comes with a reasonable £125 annual fee.
 Fortunately, this annual fee is waived for the first year.

-You’ll earn 20,000 Membership Rewards points, which are the official American Express points currency, provided that you spend £3,000 in the first three months of opening the card.
+You’ll earn 20,000 Membership Rewards points, which are the official American Express points currency, provided that you spend £3,000 in the first six months of opening the card.